Durable Powers of Attorney in Petaluma

 A power of attorney becomes “durable” if it remains effective after you become incapacitated.
 Of course, the power can be revoked once the incapacity goes away.

 Your durable power of attorney can be drafted narrowly or broadly so that you can limit your agent’s powers.
 For example, the power could authorize only one type of transaction such as banking or the power could extend to all financial transactions including buying and selling real property, tangible personal property stocks, bonds, and other investments.
 You can authorize your agent to operate your business, handle insurance claims, litigation claims, retirement claims and other governmental benefits such as social security and filing tax returns.
-You may give your agent the power to make gifts or undertake estate planning tasks by amending trusts or funding trusts.
+You may give your agent the power to make gifts or undertake estate planning tasks by amending trusts or funding trusts, which an estate planning attorney Sonoma County can assist with to ensure everything aligns with your wishes.

 You can give your agent the power immediately or give the power upon the occurrence of some future event such as your incapacity.
 Usually your incapacity is determined by your licensed physician.